StanJulia/Stan.jl/README.md

 ```
 The first time (or when updates to the model or data have been made) stan() will compile the model and create the executable.

-By default it will run 4 chains, optionally display a combined summary and returns a Mamba Chains object for a sampler.
+As stated above, by default it will run 4 chains, optionally display a combined summary and returns a Mamba Chains object for a sampler.
 Other methods return a dictionary.

 In this case 'sim1' is a Mamba Chains object.
 We can inspect sim1 as follows:
 ```